-9 (10) Information relating to how CBP is coordi10 nating with the Department of Homeland Security's 11 Science and Technology Directorate to-
+9 (10) Information relating to how CBP is coordi10 nating with the Department of Homeland Security's 11 Science and Technology Directorate to carry out the 12 following:

-12 (A) research and develop new, innovative,
+13 (A) Research and develop new, innovative,

-13 disruptive, or other emerging or advanced tech14 nologies to carry out the purposes specified in
+14 disruptive, or other emerging or advanced tech15 nologies to carry out the purposes specified in

-15 subsection (a);
+16 subsection (a).

-16 (B) identify security-related technologies 17 that are in development or deployed by the pri18 vate and public sectors that may satisfy the 19 mission needs of CBP, with or without adapta20 tion;
+17 (B) Identify security-related technologies 18 that are in development or deployed by the pri19 vate and public sectors that may satisfy the 20 mission needs of CBP, with or without adapta21 tion.

-21 (C) incentivize the private sector to develop 22 technologies that may help CBP meet mission 23 needs to enhance, or address capability gaps in, 24 border security operations; and
+(C) Incentivize the private sector to develop technologies that may help CBP meet mission needs to enhance, or address capability gaps in, border security operations.

-1 (D) identify and assess ways to increase 2 opportunities for communication and collaboration with the private sector, small and dis-3 4 advantaged businesses, intra-governmental entities, university centers of excellence, and Fed-5 6 eral laboratories to leverage emerging tech-7 nology and research within the public and pri-8 vate sectors.
+1 (D) Identify and assess ways to increase 2 opportunities for communication and collaboration with the private sector, small and dis-3 4 advantaged businesses, intra-governmental entities, university centers of excellence, and Fed-5 6 eral laboratories to leverage emerging tech-7 nology and research within the public and pri-8 vate sectors.
 9 (11) Information on metrics and key perform-10 ance parameters for evaluating the effectiveness of 11 efforts to identify, integrate, and deploy new, innovative, disruptive, or other emerging or advanced technologies to carry out the purposes specified in subsection (a).